dfinity/motoko/design/Payment.md

   - payment is implicitly accepted if the receiving method doesn't trap
   - rejected otherwise

+* Implementation
+  - the runtime representation of `pay T` is no different from `T`, all the magic is in the serialisation (see API/IDL discussion below)

 * Open Questions
   - how exactly to deal with (multiple) currencies
   - syntax for funds